ibm-cloud-docs/direct-link/cloud-exchange-automation.md

 {:tip: .tip}
 {:download: .download}

-# Order an IBM Cloud Direct Link Exchange using automation (Limited Release for Equinix users)
+# Order an IBM Cloud Direct Link Exchange using automation (for Equinix users)

 This page tells you how to order the IBM Cloud Direct Link Exchange service.
 If the IBM Cloud Direct Link order is for the Equinix Cloud Exchange, the service provisioning is fully automated.